Does the thought of showing your body make you want to hide? It's time to build your body confidence! Jenny Wood writes...

 Tempting though it may be to answer back, Jessica urges using a different tactic.
 “Don’t slag the bullies off – instead, pity them.
 Obviously their lives aren’t as rich as yours, or they have some kind of deep insecurity.
 You can’t control other people, but you can control your reaction.”

-If you’re still finding it hard and negative comments are zapping your confidence, Jessica also recommends keeping what psychologists call a ‘reflective journal’.
+If you’re still finding it hard and negative comments are zapping your confidence or triggering your Body insecurity, Jessica also recommends keeping what psychologists call a ‘reflective journal’.
 “Every night, write down three things that have gone well that day; whether that’s to do with friendships, something that made you laugh, or something you’ve achieved, no matter how small,” she explains.
 “It’ll help you put things into perspective, and help you focus on all the good things rather than the one thing someone said that was unkind.
 Research has found that doing this for even just a couple of weeks can have a positive impact on your life several months later.”

 Spin it to win it